DanWahlin/CopilotAdventures/README.md

 Welcome to the Copilot Challenge!
 This challenge is all about learning new concepts and languages by using [GitHub Copilot](https://github.com/features/copilot) to help you write code.

-To get started, ensure that you have both the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) and [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extensions installed and are signed in to GitHub in VS Code.
-We have a GitHub Codespace setup to help you get started quickly.
+To get started, walk through our [warmup challenge](./Challenges/StartHere.md) to ensure that you have the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension installed and are signed into GitHub in VS Code.

 ## Choose Your Own Copilot Adventure